Head of Learning Support, Intervention Manager, Child Protection Officer – Mr G Odlin, Assistant Headteacher (email@example.com)

 - The school has either flat or ramp access to it’s buildings.

-- There is a lift to transport pupils and staff with movement difficulties between the ground and first floor.
+- There is a lift to transport pupils and staff with movement difficulties between the ground and other floors in the Maths block and the new Rose Hetherton building.

 - There are disabled toilets and changing facilities in the PE block.